Claudine Gay: Congressional hearing on antisemitism

-After the October 7, 2023 Hamas-led attack on Israel, Gay faced criticism, including from former Harvard president Lawrence Summers, for failing to adequately condemn the attacks.
+After the October 7, 2023 Hamas-led attack on Israel, Gay faced criticism, including from former Harvard president Lawrence Summers, who accused her of not adequately condemning the attacks.
 In a December 2023 Congressional committee hearing, Gay and the presidents of MIT and the University of Pennsylvania were asked about institutional response to antisemitism on their campuses.
 When asked, by Elise Stefanik, if a hypothetical call for the genocide of Jewish people would qualify as a violation of Harvard's code of conduct, Gay responded: "It can be, depending on the context."
 She later clarified: "Antisemitic rhetoric, when it crosses into conduct that amounts to bullying, harassment, intimidation — that is actionable conduct and we do take action."

 Gay's remarks were broadly criticized in the media.
 In response, Gay apologized and said that some people "have confused a right to free expression with the idea that Harvard will condone calls for violence against Jewish students".
 A letter signed by 70 congressional representatives called for all three presidents to resign.
 Liz Magill had already been under pressure within the University of Pennsylvania, and resigned from the presidency the following week.

 On December 11, more than 700 of Harvard's 2,452 faculty members signed a letter opposing calls for Gay to be removed as university president.
 The executive committee of Harvard's Alumni Association stated it "unanimously and unequivocally" supported Gay's leadership, praising her "for protecting academic freedom and the right of all students to voice their opinions".
 On December 12, the board of the Harvard Corporation said they "unanimously" supported Gay's leadership, adding: "President Gay has apologized for how she handled her congressional testimony and has committed to redoubling the University's fight against antisemitism."